ibm-cloud-docs/vmwaresolutions/vcenter/vc_vsphere_upgrade.md

    1. Type **Y** to confirm that the PSC has been backed up to proceed.
    2. When the process completes, type **Y** to confirm the restart of vCenter.

-   For steps to resolve the converge process fails ``ERROR converge Failed to get vecs users and permissions`` error message, see [vCenter 6.7 Update 1 – Converge to embedded failed!](https://virtualtassie.com/2018/vcenter-6-7-update-1-converge-to-embedded-failed/#comment-3713){:external}.
+   For steps to resolve the converge process fails ``ERROR converge Failed to get vecs users and permissions`` error message, see [vCenter 6.7 Update 1 – Converge to embedded failed!](https://virtualtassie.com/2018/vcenter-6-7-update-1-converge-to-embedded-failed/#comment-3713){: external}.
-   {:note}
+   {: note}

 10. After vCenter Server is rebooted, verify normal operation by logging in to the vCenter Server user interface.
 11. Go to the ``<VCSA 6.7 iso mount>:\vcsa-converge-cli\win32`` directory in a command window.